itslupus/borealis/README.md

 ## License

-This project is licensed under AGPLv3.
+This project is licensed under GNU AGPLv3.
 Please review [the license](LICENSE) before using this software.

 ## Contributing